 It is a slow-growing species, so it may take several weeks before you see the first signs of germination.
 Once the seedlings emerge, thin them to give each plant enough space to grow.
 Keep the soil moist, but not wet, and fertilize the plants every few weeks with a balanced fertilizer.

 Frostweed can also be propagated through division.
 In late autumn or early winter, dig up the clumps of Frostweed and divide them into smaller pieces.
-Replant the divisions in the same spot, or in a new location.
+Replant the divisions in the same spot or a new location.

 Finally, it can also be propagated from cuttings.
 Take cuttings from the tips of the stems in late summer or early autumn.
 Cut the stems into pieces about 4 inches long and strip away the lower leaves.
 Dip the cuttings in rooting hormone, then plant them in pots of moist potting soil.
 Place the pots in a sunny spot and keep the soil moist.

-If you are interested in learning more about wild plants for gardening, foraging, or medicinal uses be sure and visit our Natural Living & Health Blog.
+If you are interested in learning more about wild plants for gardening, foraging, or medicinal uses be sure and visit our blog.